 It consists of actions in areas:

-- Mobility of persons for learning purposes;
+- Mobility of people for learning purposes;

 - Support for policy reform;